-A wave winding may be of 2, 3, 4, or more wave elements, and the system for connecting these coils is the same as for a single element wave winding, only more than one lead is connected to the commutator from each coil.
+An armature winding may be of 2, 3, 4, or more elements, and the system for connecting these coils is the same as for a single element wave winding, only more than one lead is connected to the commutator from each coil.
 The leads are marked with sleeving and the colors are alternated as in the lap windings.